Equal Employment Opportunity Complaint Process

 Actions upon Completion of Investigation and/or Appeal

-In all instances, the Disciplinary Authority may consult with the HR Representative to ensure that the sanction and/or remedies satisfy the university’s obligation to maintain a non-discriminatory, harassment-free, and diverse work environment.
+In all instances, the Disciplinary Authority may consult with their HR Business Partner to ensure that the sanction and/or remedies satisfy the university’s obligation to maintain a non-discriminatory, and harassment-free work environment.